The CIHR HIV/AIDS Community-Based Research Program - A Guide for Applicants

 The Use of Grant Funds guide will give you a complete listing and description of allowable costs and activities.

-The CIHR Guidelines for Health Research Involving Aboriginal People came into effect on July 1, 2008.
+The ARCHIVED - CIHR Guidelines for Health Research Involving Aboriginal People came into effect on July 1, 2008.
 Applicants whose research will involve Aboriginal people are strongly urged to familiarize themselves with these guidelines.

 The Institutional Eligibility Requirements to Administer CIHR Funds set out in detail the steps you need to take to establish yourself as an eligible institution.